 For more information from the Government, please visit the following website: Department of Education (DfE) Behaviour and attendance.

 You must speak with the school at the earliest opportunity if you have any problems securing your child's attendance.
 The school and the Education Welfare Service will give you advice and support to help you fulfill your responsibility to secure improvement in your child's attendance.

 The government has set the persistent absence percentage at 90% and all schools/academies have to show that they have a robust system in place to track and support any attendance that falls below this level.

 Teachers monitor the attendance in their class carefully and any concerns are referred directly to the Attendance Officer.
-If your child is unable to attend school for any reason, you must contact the school on the first day of absence to inform us.
-Please then remain in contact, daily, while your child is absent from school.
+If your child cannot attend school for any reason, you must contact the school on the first day of absence to inform us.
+Please then remain in contact daily while your child is absent from school.

 There may be a time when you feel that you need to request leave for your child during term time.
 If this is the case, please contact 01562 745558 for guidance about whether the circumstances are exceptional.
 You will be required to complete a Holiday Form.

-Please find below a link to Worcestershire County Council where you will find further information regarding school absence.
+Please find below a link to Worcestershire County Council, where you will find further information regarding school absence.
 Should you need any further information, please do not hesitate to contact us.
-Worcestershire County Council - Absence from School.